► Weekly online info sessions: Mondays from 6-7pm

 - post-master’s course work in family science theory and practice, qualitative and quantitative research, supervision, and spirituality

-- 1000 hours face-to-face client contact in systems/relational practice for MFT specialty
+- 1000 hours face-to-face client contact in systems/relational practice for Couple and Family Therapy specialty

 - a dissertation reflecting independent research that advances the family science field

 - 36 units professional development experiences in which students develop specialized competencies linking practice, research, and theory (formerly internship)